mmonajem/pyoxcart/pyccapt/calibration/CALIBRATION.md

 ## Data structures

-For the data structure you can  check the data [structure file](https://github.com/mmonajem/pyccapt/blob/main/pyccat/calibration/data_structure.md).
+For the data structure you can  check the data [structure file](DATA_STRUCTURE.md).

 ## Additional Features

-In addition to the core functionalities mentioned above, the calibration sub-module of PyCCAPT offers various advanced features and capabilities.
+In addition to the core functionalities mentioned above, the calibration module of PyCCAPT offers various advanced features and capabilities.
 For detailed information on these features, consult the PyCCAPT documentation.

 ## Documentation